gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 The optogenetics_analysis pipeline was tested using python 3.7.3.

-It is recommended to install in a separate conda environment.
+It is recommended to install it in a separate conda environment.

 The papermill.execute function calls upon a specific kernel called optogenetics_env.

-Here are some simple commands you can run in the terminal to get going.
+Here are some simple commands you can run in the terminal to get going using a local github directory.

 ```sh
 cd github